amonbenson/goat/README.md

 ## Installation
 ### WSL
 If you don't have WSL already enabled, follow the instructions [here](https://docs.microsoft.com/de-de/windows/wsl/install-win10).
 Make sure to use WSL 2.
 We will use [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71), though other Ubuntu distributions should work too.
+If you've just installed the app, you'll need to launch it once to finish the installation and set the username / password.

 ### Pure Data
 [Download](https://puredata.info/downloads/pure-data) the Windows Installer Version of Pure Data.